SivenCapo/Awesome-VLA4AD/README.md

 Welcome to **Awesome VLA4AD**—a curated, continuously updated collection of research papers and resources on Vision–Language–Action models for Autonomous Driving (VLA4AD).
 This repository tracks the latest advances in VLA4AD, from explanatory perception modules to end-to-end reasoning and control architectures.

+Our latest survey is out [here](https://arxiv.org/abs/2506.24044)!
+We invite your feedback and discussion.

 ⭐️ **Follow & Star** to stay up to date!
 🤝 **Contributions welcome**—if you know of new papers, datasets, or tools, please open an issue or submit a PR.
 📬 **Questions or suggestions?** Reach us at **sicong.jiang@mail.mcgill.ca** or **qka23@mails.tsinghua.edu.cn**.